 Beef shin, also known as beef shank, is a flavorful and versatile cut of meat that comes from the lower leg of the cow.
 It’s prized for its rich beefy flavor and tender texture when cooked low and slow.
 Cut from the lower leg of the cow, specifically the area between the knee and the ankle, it is a combination of meat, connective tissue, and sometimes bone marrow.

 Known for its deep, beefy flavor and succulent texture when cooked properly.
-Braised beef shin is one of the most common methods by searing the Ossobuco Beef meat on all sides in a hot pan to develop flavor, then add aromatics and liquid like we did here.
+Braised beef shin is one of the most common methods by searing.
+Some like low and slow like our slow cooker Ossobuco Beef to make it super tender too.

 Beef Shin Recipe